rjhilgefort/ember-cli-import/README.md

   // Simple example of including a bower component cliImport.npm('/some-npm-module/package.js');

-  // Simple example of including both 'development' and 'production' versions of a bower component cliImport.npmDevProd('/another-npm-module/dist/another-npm-module.js');
+  // Simple example of including both 'development' and 'production' versions of a node module.
+  // This assumes that there is a `*.min.js` in the same directory. cliImport.npmDevProd('/another-npm-module/dist/another-npm-modeule.js');

   return app.toTree();
 };
 ```

+## TODO

+- Formally document the methods in this `README`.
+- Remove the need for `bowerDevProd` and `npmDevProd` by merging with `bower` and `npm`.
+The merged method would inteligently scan for the minified version on the library.